TheOdinProject/curriculum/ruby_on_rails/rails_sprinkles/js_bundling.md

 └─ @hotwired/stimulus@3.0.1
 ~~~

-A key difference here is that within the terminal output you will see more output as well as that info output from ESBuild as this command is ran.
+A key difference here is that within the terminal output you will see more output as well as that info output from esbuild as this command is ran.
 Let's take a look at the results for our Rails application.

 In our ```package.json``` file that is where our script build is kept.
 Here you will see the command that was run by Rails when building app.
 Going into the ```app/javascript/application.js``` you can see what was imported.
-An important caveat with ESBuild is that in ```app/javascript/controllers/index.js``` you need to run a command to add all your controllers to the ```index.js``` file.
+An important caveat with esbuild is that in ```app/javascript/controllers/index.js``` you need to run a command to add all your controllers to the ```index.js``` file.
 That command is

 ~~~bash
 ./bin/rails stimulus:manifest:update